ErikMLysfjord/beerbuddy/README.md

 We used express and typescript as a server framework for Node JS.
 It is a good choice for building a server and many of us had experience with it from before.
 It is also easy to use and has a good documentation.

+We used Express instead of Apollo Server as it is more lightweight and therefore more sustainable.
+Apollo includes a lot of features that we did not need such as subscriptions, tracing, cloud integration and so on.
+This means a lot of additional NPM packages we dont need, which is unsustainable.
+You can read more about this [here](https://httptoolkit.com/blog/simple-graphql-server-without-apollo/)

 The other libraries we have we explained more on why we used in [sustainability documentation](./docs/sustainability.md).

 # Run tests

-## Run frontend tests

 To test the frontend, please go to the [frontend documentation](./frontend/README.md).

-## Backend testing

 The backend and API are implicitly tested through the frontend tests.
-To run the frontend tests, please go to the [frontend documentation](./frontend/README.md).

 # Sustainability